 1).
 Purchase Order Number

-The Purchase Order (PO) number is used to track your order, a PO number can be a computer generated number or a name based on your business practices.
-A PO is considered a legal binding document telling Metaltech what you want, when you want it, and what price you are expecting to pay for the product.
+The Purchase Order (PO) number is used to track your order, a PO number can be a computer-generated number or a name based on your business practices.
+A PO is considered a legally binding document telling Metaltech what you want, when you want it, and what price you are expecting to pay for the product.
 PO’s are often accompanied by “Terms and Agreements” or “Terms and Conditions.”

 2).
 Part Number

 The Part Number is used to identify the part you wish to purchase.
 Typically, the drawing number will match the part number.

 The Revision or (REV) number is noted on the drawing and should be on the PO to assure Metaltech that we are building the correct revision of your custom metal part.
 When parts are designed, they are typically assigned a revision number or letter.
 When the design of a part is modified and the drawing is updated, the revision should be changed.
 For example, going from 1 to 2, or from A to B. When Metaltech receives PO’s, we will compare the Revision on the PO to the most current revision we have on file (to make sure they match).
 Note: Metaltech recognizes that it is sometimes necessary for you to order older revisions (particularly for service parts).

 The Price is the price that you expect to pay for the custom sheet metal parts or products being purchased (based on your quoted price received).

 The Quantity is the number of parts to be produced and shipped.
 Whenever appropriate, it is quite common for customers to have different line items for the same part number but with different delivery dates and quantities.
 These are commonly referred to as: “Trigger Releases,” “Blanket PO’s,” “Kan-Ban Releases,” etc.